ana-mc-almeida/ei-project/tests/docs/microservices/README.md

   - Check this [test documentation](selledProductRecommendations.md) for more details.
 - [shops.sh](../../microservicesAPIs/shops.sh): Tests the shops microservice API.
   - Check this [test documentation](shops.md) for more details.

+Other scripts:

+- [update-dns.sh](../../microservicesAPIs/update-dns.sh): Updates the EC2 instance DNS names and port in the test scripts to use the current EC2 instance DNS name and port.
+- [use_kong.sh](../../microservicesAPIs/use_kong.sh): Updates the EC2 instance DNS names and port in the test scripts to use the Kong API Gateway DNS name and port.
+- [run_all_tests.sh](../../microservicesAPIs/run_all_tests.sh): Runs all the test scripts in the current directory.